IGFA Captains & Guides

 The IGFA has maintained its standing as the foremost authority on game fish and angling related matters with the help of our IGFA Captains & Guides.
 The IGFA Captains & Guides Program was developed to help connect ethical anglers and IGFA Members with likeminded professional fishing captains and guides around the world, and to help spread the IGFA’s mission and vision.

 Listed below are the benefits and obligations associated with the IGFA’s Captains & Guides Program.
-For more information, please contact Darlene Daniel, Membership Coordinator, at [email protected] or 954-924-4346.
+For more information, please contact Denise Hartman, Membership Development Manager, at [email protected] or 954-924-4243.